KreAch3R/tpms-oap/README.md

 # Acknowledgement

-* **HUGE** thank you to [https://github.com/andi38](https://github.com/andi38) because he reverse-engineered the bluetooth connection between the Android app and the PECHAM BLE TPMS sensors.
+* **HUGE** thank you to [https://github.com/andi38](https://github.com/andi38) because he put together a great repo about reverse-engineering the bluetooth connection and data between the Android app and the PECHAM TPMS sensors.
 He did half and the most important work.

 * Also, thank you to user "**JonLB"** in the BlueWave forums for the OBDInject example here: https://bluewavestudio.io/community/thread-3634.html.
 Great proof of concept.